telerik/kendo-ui-core/docs/controls/gauges/radialgauge/overview.md

 # Radial Gauge Overview

-The [Kendo UI Radial Gauge widget](http://demos.telerik.com/kendo-ui/radial-gauge/index) is used to let users quickly understand where a value lies in a certain range.
-All graphics are rendered on the client using [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics).
+The [Kendo UI Radial Gauge widget](http://demos.telerik.com/kendo-ui/radial-gauge/index) enables users to quickly understand in what certain range a value lies.

+All graphics render on the client by using the [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) format.

 ## Getting Started

 ### Create the Radial Gauge

-Create the Kendo UI Radial Gauge widget by using a simple `div` and optionally set a height and width via CSS.
+To create the Radial Gauge, use a `div` element and optionally set a height and width by using CSS.

 ###### Example